-It has been more than a year since I gave birth to my beautiful stillborn daughter: Piper Marcella Dee Wagner.
+It has been more than two years since I gave birth to my beautiful stillborn daughter: Piper Marcella Dee Wagner.

 On September 1st, 2017, at 4:04 am, I gave birth to an angel.

-A whole year has passed and, for many people, a year goes by in a flash, but it still feels like yesterday to me.
+Two whole years have passed and, for many people, two years go by in a flash, but it still feels like yesterday to me.

 When it happened, I kept screaming that I wanted my baby, I wanted my little girl.
 It had suddenly dawned on me that I would never have her – not in the way that I really needed her.